zerubeus/elektron-mcp/PREGRESS.md

 ## Features

-- [ ] Map all Digitone params in `elektron_mpc/digitone_params.py`
+- [x] Map all Digitone config params to MIDI values and display values in `elektron_mpc/digitone/digitone_config.py`
 - [ ] Method to Connect to Hardware machine (Digitone) via MIDI USB
-- [ ] Method to send MIDI messages to the Hardware machine
-- [ ] MPC tool to pick a synth machine type from the following:
-  - FM TONE
-  - FM DRUM
-  - WAVETONE
-  - SWARMER